Home Depot posts record profit, revenue; sticks to outlook

 While the number of customer transactions fell 3%, the amount shoppers spent per transaction rose 9.1%.

+“This is one of the reasons why Home Depot’s average ticket has risen by 9.1% over the prior year,” Saunders wrote.
+“While inflation does not account for all the gains, it has flattered Home Depot’s numbers.”

+Saunders believes that it has been easier for Home Depot to pass along price increases to customers because the products on its stores shelves are considered essential to make home improvements.
+And contractors can pass along higher prices to clients, he added.

-The Atlanta company earned $5.17 billion, or $5.05 per share, which also topped per-share projections for $4.95.
+Home Depot earned $5.17 billion, or $5.05 per share, which also topped per-share projections for $4.95.
 It was also better than last year’s strong second quarter, when the company posted earnings of $4.81 billion.

 Profit and sales levels were unprecedented for Home Depot, according to CEO Ted Decker.

-However, the company is sticking to its 2022 forecast for mid-single digits earnings per share growth and total sales growth and comparable sales growth of about 3%.
+The company stuck to its 2022 forecast for mid-single digits earnings per share growth and total sales growth and comparable sales growth of about 3%.

 Home improvement stores have remained busy during the pandemic as people working from home took on new projects.
 The spring and summer is also a traditional busy season as home owners head out for flowers, vegetables and other gardening and landscaping goods.